Log Home Plans

 The Fancy Lake - 1200 sq. ft. (on main floor)

-This could be a lovely retirement home or, with a walkout basement, a family home with three or more bedrooms.
-The Greatroom features a cathedral ceiling with log roof truss and beams, while the remainder of the home has a more economical conventional roof system.
+This could be a lovely retirement home, or a three bedroom family home.
+We have presented four options based on the same 30' x 40' footprint.
+The Great Room features a cathedral ceiling with a log truss and roof beams, while the bedroom wing has a more economical flat ceiling.

 The Berwick - 1530 sq. ft.

 This home features an open living area, with a cathedral ceiling above.
 The loft can be closed in as a bedroom or left open to the room below.
 A shed dormer on the back would allow for a large ensuite in the loft.
 As with all of our plans, the layout can be changed to suit your needs or site considerations.